alvin-reyes/nem-go-sdk/README.md

 + Blockchain Lookup
 + Node Information Lookup
 + Namespace and Mosaics Lookup
++ Address Generator (with Vanity check)

+To follow:

++ CLI Capability
++ Initiated and Sign offline Transactions
 + Initiate and Announce a Transfer Transaction

-To follow:

 + Initiate and Announce a Multisignature Transaction
 + Initiate and Announce a CoSignature
 + Namespace/Mosaic Initiate/Modification Transaction
 + Websocket Monitoring

-## Usage

-### As a Library

-The source can either be used as a library or a standalone CLI.

-    go get github.com/nem-go-sdk

-### As a CLI

-    nemsdk account --generate
-    nemsdk transaction --lookup --publicKey=<>

 ## Contribution
+The library/tool is far from finish.
+Would appreciate if we can have a collective contribution to the library.

 ## Author
-Alvin P. Reyes
+BramBear